GOAL LEADER: Brian Roush, Air Force Services Center Executive Director

-Airmen, Guardians and their families face increased life challenges associated with a military lifestyle.
-Through focused efforts on programs that build resilient military members and strong Air Force communities, we can directly improve our #1 warfighting capability: our people.
+This goal strengthens Airmen, Guardians and families through focused efforts on programs that build resilient military members and strong Air Force and Space Force communities.

 LOE 1: Increase Lethality & Readiness